sy2002/QNICE-FPGA/hw/README.md

   vdac_blank_n <= '1';
   ```
 * The MEGA65 keyboard is accessed via a smart controller which is implemented
   on a CPLD.
-Additionally, the MEGA65 supports 8MB HyperRAM by default.
+Additionally, the MEGA65 supports 8MB of HyperRAM by default.
   Both components are accessed using specific Core-FPGA pins and we are
   reusing original MEGA65 VHDL to implement the necessary
   hardware driver components.
 Go to the